 They support the development of pupils’ skills in the following areas:

-- Attention and Listening
+- Attention and Listening, Auditory processing

-- Understanding and Use of Language
+- Understanding Receptive and Expressive Language

 - Spontaneous and Independent (Functional) Communication